Sunday, October 13, 2024

 Q: Were you scared?

 I knew I was getting worse.
 My sibling who took care of me was scared I was going to die (again).
-Then, a local cardiologist (when he looked at my angiogram his jaw dropped when he saw my clogged arteries) referred me to a gifted heart surgeon at UC Davis.
+Then, a local cardiologist (when he looked at my angiogram his jaw dropped when he saw my clogged arteries) referred me to a gifted cardiologist and professor at UC Davis.
 He offered to perform a risky Percutaneous Coronary Intervention, a minimally invasive procedure to open blocked heart arteries.

 Q: Were you scared before the high-tech procedure?

-No. I put my trust and faith in the heart surgeon’s skillset for complex cases.
-I knew we both were taking a risk, but it was one that felt right to me.
+No. I put my trust and faith in the heart doctor's skill set for accepting complex cases.
+I knew that we both were taking a risk, but it was one that felt right to me.
 It was meant to be and scheduled on October 20, 2023.
 Five days later after the hospital stay, I was back home.
 One week later, my life changed drastically.
 No cough.
 No swelling.
 No brain fog.
 My energy levels—mind and body—was off the charts!
 I was back.
 Every day was like a Christmas present.
 I felt wonderful!

 Q: One year later: It is fall 2024.
 What is the outcome of your heart adventure?